khawaja-ammar/portfolio/README.md

 ## Roadmap

-- [ ] ==Bug==: The js code that listens to events outside the small screen nav bar should close automatically as if small nav is open and we switch to big screen
+- [ ] **Bug**: The js code that listens to events outside the small screen nav bar should close automatically as if small nav is open and we switch to big screen
-- [ ] ==Feature==: Make "projects" page with a search functionality and tags?
+- [ ] **Feature**: Make "projects" page with a search functionality and tags?